klojang4j/klojang-templates/README.md

 template is going to be repeated zero times.
 In other words, you prevent it from being rendered.

+#### Optionals

+`Optional` objects containing some data model object are typically returned by the find-by-id method of data access objects (DAOs).
+With _Klojang Templates_ you can insert `Optional` objects as-is into a template.
+If the `Optional` is empty, the template will not be rendered.
+Otherwise it will be populated and rendered using the data model object.

 ## Stringifiers and Variable Groups

 The chapter on [escaping](#escaping), illustrated how the`html:` and `js:` prefixes